MarcosRosasc/monokai-pro-jetbrains/README.md

 ## Development

-The colors were originally pulled from the Monokai Pro theme from the Material plugin, and modified to better match the official versions of Monokai Pro on Sublime and VSCode.
+The colors were originally pulled from the Material Theme UI plugin, and modified to better match the official versions of Monokai Pro on Sublime and VSCode (cleaner borders, softer hovers, etc).
 I also updated the theme to use a handful of base colors I could match with known colors used in iTerm and Sublime/VSCode.

-To create the filters, I created a script that maps the default colors to the filter colors, and replaces each value.
-Whenever the default them is modified, the script should be run to update the filters:
+To create the filters, I made a script that maps the default colors to the filter colors, and replaces each value.
+The filter colors were discovered using iTerm and Sublime.

+Whenever the default theme is modified (Monokai Pro.theme.json and Monokai Pro.xml), this script should be run to update the filters:

 ```python
 python filters.py